aghayevaanargiz/DecisionTreeClassification/README.md

 # Book Popularity Classification using Decision Trees

-This project aims to classify books into **three popularity classes** — `popular`, `average`, and `unpopular` — using a **Decision Tree Classifier**.
+This project aims to classify books into **three popularity classes**, `popular`, `average`, and `unpopular`, using a **Decision Tree Classifier**.
 The classification is based on metadata from a book dataset, including features like average rating, number of pages, and author information.

 ---